 Ariana Luca is an emerging artist from Melbourne.
 She has a Bachelor of Fine Arts (Honours) degree from RMIT University, which she completed in 2017.
-Luca has recently held solo exhibitions at Brunswick St Gallery in Melbourne and Sawtooth ARI Gallery in Launceston.
+Luca has recently held solo exhibitions at Brunswick St Gallery in Melbourne and Saw tooth ART Gallery in Launceston.
 She works primarily in drawing and painting, exploring non-representational and abstract drawing processes.